Built by us, used by us

 Which Thicket features does Vesperion Gate use most?

-Projects for product-level organization, Grove boards for daily pipeline tracking, Docs for technical documentation and runbooks, and Forms for structured inputs like bug reports and feature requests.
+Projects for product-level organization, card tables for daily pipeline tracking, Docs for technical documentation and runbooks, and automatic check-ins for recurring status updates.
 The combination replaces what would otherwise require four or five separate tools.

 Do you have more case studies?